 This dual-fuel Belling comes with an interesting oven combination that makes full use of the unit’s 90cm width and 93cm height.

-Let’s take a little tour: top left we have a small conventional oven-cum-grill; bottom left is a 62-litre multifunction oven with a defrost feature; and on the right is the model’s piece de resistance, a large, full-length 91-litre fan-assisted oven with 25 shelf positions.
+Let’s take a little tour: top left we have a small conventional oven-cum-grill; bottom left is a 58-litre multifunction oven with a defrost feature; and on the right is the model’s piece de resistance, a large, full-height 64-litre fan-assisted oven with numerous shelf positions.

-That’s enough real estate for two large chickens and a tray of roasted veg while the left oven sorts out the lemon meringue pie.
+That’s enough meal estate for two large chickens and a tray of roasted veg while the left oven sorts out the lemon meringue pie.

 The hob, meanwhile, is comprised of five burners including one designed specifically for wokking, though the jury’s out on the quality of the shiny plastic control knobs.

 Granted, this model is a bit cluttered in appearance but they’ve configured it to near perfection and at a great price.
 If you can’t stand cooking with gas, there’s also an induction option.

 If you’re looking for a traditional looking range cooker with the latest cooking smarts, look no further than the all-electric Smeg TR103IBL.
 The over-sized retro knobs may look more Aga than Buck Rodgers, but they actually control a high-tech induction hob, which is easy to clean and offers a turbo mode for boiling water in the amount of time it takes you to say, 'boil some water'.